readyready15728/misc/awakemud-notes.md

 * Phil's Garage in Tidewater sells various types of automotive equipment.
 * Sadie O'Connor at Someplace Else in Tidewater offers work for less experienced runners.
+* Pastor Rich at Bayside Baptist Church offers work for less experienced runners.
 * Big Bore Guns and Ammo in Tidewater sells various firearms in addition to mostly standard ammunition and gunsmithing and ammunition workshops.
 * The Atlantean Foundation in Virginia Beach has a Matrix terminal close to the lobby.
+* Lone Tusk at the Atlantean Foundation in Virginia Beach offers work for less experienced runners.
+* Andrea Blue-Feather at Shore Lanes in Virginia Beach offers work.
+* Franklin Cromwell at the CDC Field Office in Virginia Beach offers work for less experienced runners.
+* Natasha Watanabe at Crash Cart in Virginia Beach offers work.
+* Stein the Gnome is in an alley south of Gull Street in Virginia Beach and he does repairs.
+* Dennis Newman at Rosco's Pub & Grille in Virginia Beach offers work for less experienced runners.
+* Jakob Gunderson at the Ford Motor Company in Virginia Beach offers work for less experienced runners.
+* Fausto's Surf Shop in Virginia Beach sells watercraft and water wings.
+* The confectioner at Just Desserts Candy Shop in Virginia Beach offers work.
 * Dr. Sandra Onasis at Meridional Agronomics in Virginia Beach offers work for less experienced runners.
 * Coach, just east of the intersection of Highway 60 and Oyster Street at Virgina Beach, practices Athletics.
 * There's a garage area for watercraft just east of Fausto's Surf Shop in Virginia Beach.
+* Frank at Salieri's Country Club in Virginia Beach offers work.
+* Universal Omnitech in Virginia Beach sells high-end bioware.
 * A shady character on Highway 60 (or perhaps nearby) sells mostly hold-out pistol ammunition but also EX submachine gun ammunition.
 * Brenda Hughes at United Oil Industries in Virginia Beach offers work for